pdxiv/LuaScott/The ADVENTURE Data Base Format.md

 The first number is (150*verb + noun).
 If the verb is zero, it represents an automatic action and the noun (1-100) determines the probability with which it occurs.
 If the verb is not zero, it must match the verb in the player's input and the noun must match the noun in the player's input for this action to be considered.
 (If the noun is zero, it matches any possible noun in the player's input.)

 If the action is considered, the five conditions are evaluated.
 If any fail, the action is not performed.
 The conditions are (20*number + cond).
-The possible condition codes and their meanings are:
+The possible condition codes (plus one) and their meanings are:

 0. "Par": The condition always passes.
 The number may be used as a parameter for the commands in this action entry.
 See the commands for the uses of parameters.